crowselectromusic/lasers/README.md

   - re-order features with up & down buttons
   - port the whole thing to typescript for sanity's sake, my god js is a hellhole

+## Development Guide

+1. If you don't have it already, [install yarn](https://yarnpkg.com/getting-started/install).
+2. In the root project directory, run `yarn install`.
+3. To run the development server, run `yarn start`.
+4. To output build files to the `./dist` directory, run `yarn build`.

 ## Guidelines for derivative works

 This code is licensed under the GPLv3.0